Evaluating Distributed Execution of Workloads: Conclusions

-{ MT and SJ conceived this paper.
+{ {\bf Contributions \& Acknowledgments:} MT and SJ conceived this paper.
 MT led design of the experiments, primarily wrote the paper (with AM, MW, DSK, and SJ contributing), and performed the analysis.
-YNB and AM developed the Swift-AIMES provider; AM developed the RESTful API and integrated experiments.
+YNB and AM developed the Swift- AIMES provider; AM developed the RESTful API and integrated experiments.
 YNB contributed to experiments 1 and 2, and MTH performed experiments 3 and 4.
 MT, DSK and SJ edited the paper.
 This work is funded by DOE ASCR DE-FG02-12ER26115, DE-SC0008617, DE-SC0008651 and NSF ACI-1253644.
-We acknowledge access to XSEDE computational facilities (TG-MCB090174) and Blue Waters (NSF 1516469).
-We thank Mark Santcroos for his contributions to RADICAL Pilot, and Mihael Hategan for his Swift work and his support of the work in this paper.
+We acknowledge access to XSEDE computational facilities (TG- MCB090174) and Blue Waters (NSF 1516469).
+We thank Mihael Hategan for his support of the work in this paper.
 Some work by Katz was supported by NSF while at the NSF; any opinion, finding, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF. }

 { }